lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 In this lab, we will guide you through the essential steps involved in processing high-quality reads from Next-Generation Sequencing (NGS) and mapping them to a reference genome.
 You will learn how to perform quality control on short-read NGS data, map high-quality reads, and understand the post-mapping processes necessary for effective variant calling and annotation.

 By the end of this tutorial, you will have a comprehensive understanding of the entire workflow, including:
-- Data preparation
+- 🗃️ Data preparation
-- Quality control
+- ✅ Quality control
-- Read mapping
+- 🧬 Read mapping
-- Generation of variant databases
+- 🧾 Generation of variant databases

+---

-## Learning Outcomes
+## 🎯 Learning Outcomes

-### NGS Analysis 1
+### 🔬 NGS Analysis 1
 - Review the structure and origin of sequencing reads.
 - Outline the file formats in which reads and mapped reads are stored.
 - Describe the basic quality control steps necessary for processing read data.
-- Describe the process of read mapping.
+- Explain the process of read mapping.

-### NGS Analysis 2
+### 🧬 NGS Analysis 2
-- Understand the motivation to identify variants from NGS data in a clinical setting.
+- Understand the motivation for identifying variants from NGS data in a clinical setting.
 - Describe the GATK best practices for variant identification.
-- Describe the file formats in which variants are stored.
+- Explain the file formats in which variants are stored.
 - Outline the primary measures of variant quality control.

 ---